MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mist-to-mycrypto.md

 *Note: Transitioning from Mist is the perfect time to consider upgrading to a hardware wallet.
 A keystore file is generally acceptable if you’re confident in your personal security, but a hardware wallet is recommended if you want to take an extra step and be even more secure.
 [Here are some of our recommendations](https://support.mycrypto.com/staying-safe/hardware-wallet-recommendations).*

-## How do I use my Mist wallet to interact with smart contracts now?
+## Use my Mist wallet to interact with smart contracts

 If you’re looking to interact with smart contracts with your Mist wallet (keystore file), the best place to do so is with the [MyCrypto Desktop App](https://download.mycrypto.com).
 Simply open the app and click on the ‘Contracts’ tab.
 When you go to sign a transaction within a smart contract, you’ll be prompted to input your keystore file and password.